Traffic Control (Flagger)

 - Move and maneuver quickly in order to avoid danger from errant vehicles.

-- Control signaling devices (such as paddles and flags) in order to provide clear and positive guidance to drivers approaching a temporary traffic control (TTC) zone in frequently changing situations.
+- Control signaling devices (such as paddles and flags) in order to provide clear and positive guidance to drivers approaching a temporary traffic control (TTC) zone.

-- Recognize dangerous traffic situations and warn workers in sufficient time to avoid injury.
+- Recognize dangerous traffic situations and warn workers with sufficient time to avoid injury.

 General Flagger Clothing